Koos de la Rey: Peace

 In order to defeat the Boer guerrillas, the British (initially under Lord Roberts then under Lord Kitchener) adopted a scorched earth counter-insurgency policy which aimed to cut off all sources of aid to the Bittereinders.
-This included destroying all Boer-owned farmsteads in the South African Republic and the Orange Free State and interning captured Boer civilians in concentration camps, which had high mortality rates due to a combination of infectious disease outbreaks and abysmal camp conditions.
+This included destroying all Boer-owned farmsteads in the South African Republic and the Orange Free State and interning captured Boer and native African civilians in concentration camps, which had high mortality rates due to a combination of infectious disease outbreaks and abysmal camp conditions.
 These attritional tactics slowly eroded the will of the remaining Boer guerrillas in the field to continue the fight, and they gradually came to the conclusion that a peace agreement with the British was necessary to prevent further suffering among the Boer population.

 The British offered terms of peace on various occasions, most notably in March 1901, but Botha rejected the idea.
 Lord Kitchener requested that meet with him at Klerksdorp on 11 March 1902 for a parley.
 The two enemies formed a bond of friendship which gave confidence in the sincerity of the British proposals.
 Diplomatic efforts to find a way out of the conflict continued and eventually led to an agreement to hold peace talks at Vereeniging, in which took part and urged peace.
 The belligerents signed the Treaty of Vereeniging on 31 May 1902. and General Botha visited England and the United States later in the same year.
 The Boers, promised eventual self-government (granted in 1906 and 1907 for the Transvaal and Orange Free State respectively), received £3,000,000 compensation, while acknowledging the sovereignty of Edward VII.

 After the war travelled to Europe with Louis Botha and Christiaan de Wet to raise funds for the impoverished Boers whose families and farms had been devastated.
 In 1903 he was in India and Ceylon, persuading the prisoners of war interned there to take the oath of allegiance and return to South Africa.
 Finally he returned to his own farm with his wife and remaining children.
 Jacoba had spent most of the war trekking in the veld with her children and a few faithful servants; she subsequently wrote a book about her wanderings, Myne Omzwervingen en Beproevingen Gedurende den Oorlog (1903), which was translated into English as "A Woman's Wanderings and Trials During the Anglo-Boer War" translated by Lucy Hotz, and published in London (1903).